fabiensanglard/horizons/README.md

 # horizons

-This is the source code for a live wallpaper replacing the discontinued Horizon for Pixel 6 and Pixel 7 as featured in the article on [fabien.sanglard.net](https://fabiensanglard.net/sunset).
+This is the source code for a live wallpaper.
+It uses a battery listener to display an image matching the battery percentage as wallpaper.

 # Assets

-The assets are not provided for obvious legal reasons.
-To generate them, you will need your Pixel 5.
+The original intend was to mimic Pixel horizon wallpaper.
+The assets are not provided.
+To generate them, you will need to extract them from your own Pixel (or emulator).
 Use this script to extract the background and put them in the `res` folder.

 ```
 adb shell settings put global stay_on_while_plugged_in 3